alanmitchell/bmon/docs/source/system-performance-with-high-loading.rst

    approximately 2.5 - 5.0 sensor readings per second.
-When we simulated the large system, the web application successfully accepted sensor posting rates of 25 readings per second, 5 to 10 times more than than needed to support a 100 building system.
+When we simulated the large system, the web application successfully accepted sensor posting rates of 25 readings per second, 5 to 10 times more than than needed to support a system with 100 buildings.
 Furthermore, the acceptance of 25 readings per second occurred under a very heavy user load in terms of chart and report queries.
 Under light query loading, the site accepted approximately 35 sensor reading posts per second.